Heading to Ireland and not sure where to go? This is the perfect Ireland itinerary!

 Happy St. Patricks Day!
 We were lucky enough to be in Ireland for St. Paddy’s last year and it’s a country we really fell in love with.
 To celebrate, I wanted to release the perfect Ireland itinerary.

 While I am not an Ireland expert, we did live there for 2 months and were able to see most of both countries (yes Ireland and Northern Ireland are separate countries).
-I am working on a much more in depth post on Ireland, but I have had so many of you tell me that you are going to Ireland this spring and summer (probably because of all these great deals) so I wanted to get this out as soon as possible!

 I think I’ve created the perfect Ireland itinerary for the first time visitor who wants to see as much of the island as possible.
-The good thing about this itinerary is that you can cut out whatever you want and move on to the next thing if it’s too much for your family.
+The good thing about this itinerary is that you can cut out whatever you want and move on to the next location if it’s too much for you.
 I realize that I’m missing a lot of amazing things Ireland has to offer and I will probably receive some backlash for this, but these were some of OUR favorite finds in Ireland!

 When you go to Ireland I suggest that you rent a car.
 There is so much to see and driving will be the best way to see everything that you want to.
 Please, for the love of Ireland, do NOT spend your whole trip in Dublin!
 There is so much more that this beautiful island has to offer!